jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 To build the application, type 'build', then to deploy the application, use the 'jboss-as-7' Forge plugin; just type:

-     $ forge install-plugin jboss-as-7
+     forge> forge install-plugin jboss-as-7
-	 $ as7 setup
+	 forge> as7 setup
-	 $ as7 deploy
+	 forge> as7 deploy

 This will deploy `target/{project-name}.war`.